photoenix/NumarkMixtrackProFx/README.md

 * Shift + load = load track to preview deck
 * Shift + sample = toggle repeat sample

+## Known bugs
+* Starting playback from hotcue or cue button will not "unpause" the deck (play/pause button has to be pressed twice to stop track).
+I think this is a Mixxx bug and don't really know how to handle this.

 ## Notes
 Please note that the Pro FX is my first controller and I'm very new to DJing, so I may not know how some advanced controller features are supposed to work like.
 I'm just trying to replicate the controller's behaviour inside VirtualDJ.
 Also, I don't know if it's just me, but I find the Mixxx scripting API extremely confusing, so there might be some stupid mistakes in code.